View Edward Sampson's Obituary on RecordOnline.com and share memories

 Town of Newburgh, NY

+Ned's passion was hiking.
+Over the course of his lifetime he hiked every local mountain from Bear Mountain to Mt.
+Beacon and Breakneck, the Adirondack's, Catskill's and the Sierra Nevada Mountains.
+He was a great fan of Ivy League football and hockey.

 Survivors include his sister, Joan S. Schmidt and her husband, Richard of Bowie, MD.
-Two nieces and one nephew also survive.
+Nieces, Heidi M. Jordan, Jennifer E. Schmidt and nephew, Paul B. Schmidt also survive.

 A private cremation has taken place at Cedar Hill Crematory.
 Plans for a Memorial Service to honor Ned's life will be announced at a later date.